- How long is the DPT Program?

 No. All clinical observation hours must be completed and verified by the application deadline.

 Graduate work study may be available for those who qualify via FAFSA (you must indicate work study on the application).
 Merit and need-based scholarships may be available on a limited basis.
 Additionally, many non-profit organizations have scholarships for graduate healthcare education and some healthcare organizations provide tuition reimbursement in exchange for future employment.
 Contact the Mount's financial aid staff or DPT program for guidance in these endeavors.
+The APTA also has several scholarships and grants available with information here.

 Tuition and fees can be accessed by clicking here.